FrancescoXX/free-Web3-resources/docs/roadmap/introduction.md

 ## Intro Article
 &nbsp;
 What about the very first piece of content?
-I don't suggest jumping straight into code but hold our hands for a while and start by getting a general idea of what is Web3.
+I don't suggest jumping straight into code but hold our hands for a while and start by getting a general idea of what Web3 is.

 [This article](https://www.freecodecamp.org/news/what-is-web3) by [Nader Dabit](https://www.youtube.com/channel/UC7mca3O0DmdSG2Cr80sOD7g) on [freecodecamp](https://www.freecodecamp.org/) is a good one to start.